mirra-org/mirra/firmware/README.md

 The following commands are exclusive to the sensor nodes:

-- `discovery`: Enter listening mode for a discovery message from a gateway for 5 minutes.
-It is highly advised to only have one sensor node in listening mode at a time, as multiple nodes attempting to answer the broadcast will likely fail.
+- `discovery`: Manually triggers the sending of a discovery message.
+Since nodes automatically send a discovery message on RESET, this should not be necessary.

 - `sample` : Forcefully initiates a sample period.
 This samples the sensors and stores the resulting data in the local data file, which will be sent to the gateway.
 This may impact sensor scheduling.